staller-lab/Gcn4-evolution/README.md

 ## Other important analyses

-`AD_AlignmentDists.ipynb`
-- This script looks at the Edit distances between pairs of sequences.
-It shows that many changes in sequence do not change activity.

 `Composition_ANOVA Fall 2024.ipynb`
 - Creates Table 1
 - ANOVA analysis of OLS regression on composition and dipeptides